Appenzeller cheese: History

 Cheese from Appenzellerland has a documented history of at least 700 years, being first mentioned in a document from 1282.
-However, the manufacturing process is not mentioned and may have been rather different from today.
-Today, about 75 dairies produce Appenzeller, each with a different recipe for their brine wash.
+However, the manufacturing process is not mentioned and may have been different from currently.

+About 75 dairies produce Appenzeller, each with a different recipe for their brine wash.
 Most of the recipes are trade secrets.

 Production

-A herbal brine, sometimes incorporating wine or cider, is applied to the wheels of cheese while they cure, which flavors and preserves the cheese while promoting the formation of a rind.
+An herbal brine, sometimes incorporating wine or cider, is applied to the wheels of cheese while they cure, which flavors and preserves the cheese while promoting the formation of a rind.

 Variants

 The cheese is straw-colored, with tiny holes and a golden rind.
-It has a strong smell and a nutty or fruity flavor, which can range from mild to tangy, depending on how long it is aged.
+It has a strong smell and a nutty or fruity flavour, which can range from mild to tangy, depending on how long it is aged.
 Three types are sold: